harishwarc/HybridFrameworkUpdated/README.md

 # HybridFrameworkUpdated
-This is the hybrid framework of pycharm with html report
+This is the hybrid framework of python with html report

 Steps for creation:
 Create new prject - "Hybrid framework"